Research Ethics Board

 The Policy

 The REB advises all prospective applicants to read the Tri-Council Policy Statement and complete the TCPS 2 Course on Research Ethics (CORE) online tutorial.
-The tutorial will help applicants familiarize themselves with the TCPS 2 (2018) and consider their research in this light.
+The tutorial will help applicants familiarize themselves with the TCPS 2 (2022) and consider the research in this light.

 Researchers should make the results of their research available to their research participants, the people who provided information for that research to be possible.
 Asking participants to contact the researcher to discover the results can pose difficulties for both participants and researchers.
 Participants may find it burdensome and uncomfortable to be required to identify themselves to researchers to access the findings; this problem is intensified when participants were assured their participation would be anonymous.
 Researchers may find it burdensome to have participants contact them to find out the results because researchers would then be faced with the obligation to safeguard participants’ identifying information.